Kkhalidbinmostafahridoy/Kkhalidbinmostafahridoy/README.md

 ## 📈 About Me

 Hello!
-I'm **Khalid**, a passionate Developer and AI enthusiast from Bangladesh .
+I'm **Hridoy**, a passionate Developer and AI enthusiast from Bangladesh .

 🛠️ I build scalable web and mobile applications, combining creativity and logic with clean code and modern frameworks.